ProjectBubblez/bubblez.js/DOCUMENTATION.md

 verbose (true/false, standard is false): Show extra output, can be useful for debugging (not fully integrated)
 websocketurl (string): Overwrite the url Bubblez.js should use to contact the websocket
 apiurl (string): Overwrite the url Bubblez.js should use to contact the api
 disableWebsocket (true/false): Disable websocket functionality (recommended to be turned on while in non production ready commits)
+showOffline (true/false): Skips updating online status when set as true

 Valid default options are:
 locked (true/false): Locks the post making no-one able to reply